Understanding the curriculum

 Science Extension is a 1 Unit course studied in Year 12.
 It is structured to provide opportunities for high achieving students to engage with complex concepts and theories and to critically evaluate new ideas and discoveries through contemporary data collection and scientific research.

-The draft syllabus is now available for consultation.
-It contains features that are consistent with Stage 6 syllabuses including:
+The syllabus contains features that are consistent with other Stage 6 syllabuses including:

 Proposed course structure